 Click on the photos to view in higher resolution…

 All around the site are excavated structures of the Roman city of Hammat.
 These are remnants of streets, shops, public buildings, water reservoirs and houses.
-They date from the 2nd C AD to the 8th C. The excavations still continue in some parts of the site.
+They date from the 2nd century AD to the 8th century.
+The excavations still continue in some parts of the site.

-The roof below covers the most exciting finding - the zodiac mosaic, which was part of the old synagogue (5th C AD).
-Behind it is a section of a synagogue from a later period (6th-8th C AD).
+The roof below covers the most exciting finding – the zodiac mosaic, which was part of the old synagogue (5th century AD).
+Behind it is a section of a synagogue from a later period (6th-8th century AD).
 In the far background is the sea of Galilee.